 (As said to Arushi Chaudhary)

 According to these stats, at least 50% of marriages survive infidelity and partners continue to stay together.
-There is inconclusive evidence on can an affair help a marriage or not, but marriages certainly do persist and people often continue to stay together.
+There is inconclusive evidence on the question, “Can an affair help a marriage or not?”, but marriages certainly do persist and people often continue to stay together.

 True love can be found anywhere.
 It can be your childhood best friend, your husband or reconnecting with an acquaintance after a long time.
 That way, yes, true love can be found outside a marriage too.